-- Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust. - Director of Sobeys, member of Canada's Walk of Fame Board of Directors and member of the Ivey Advisory Board for the Richard Ivey School of Business. - CFO of Tim Hortons Inc. from 2003 until 2014. - Senior Vice-President of Finance at Maple Leaf Foods from 2001 to 2003.
-From 1992 to 2001 she worked for Pepsi-Cola Canada in several finance roles, including CFO from 1999 to 2001. - Director of ING Direct Canada from 2009 until its sale to Scotiabank in 2012.
+- Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust. - Director of Sobeys and member of the Ivey Advisory Board for the Richard Ivey School of Business. - CFO of Tim Hortons Inc. from 2003 until 2014. - Senior Vice-President of Finance at Maple Leaf Foods from 2001 to 2003.
+From 1992 to 2001 she worked for Pepsi-Cola Canada in several finance roles, including CFO from 1999 to 2001 - Director of ING Direct Canada from 2009 until its sale to Scotiabank in 2012.